LeonAquitaine/AquitaineStudioPresets/readme.md

 | Natural Series    | Accurate color representation with minimal stylization. |
 | Dramatic Series   | High-contrast and shadow-focused effects.            |
 | Artistic Series   | Bold, colorful presets for creative expression.      |

-## Usage Recommendations

-- **New Users**: Start with the QuickStart collection.
-- **Gameplay**: Use the Gameplay collection for optimized performance.
-- **Screenshots**: Explore Movie Night and Studio collections for dramatic visuals.
-- **Purists**: True Hue offers minimal adjustments respecting original aesthetics.

-## Technical Notes

-- Proper shader ordering ensures optimal results.
-- Depth-aware effects like qMXAO and ADOF are used effectively.
-- UI protection is implemented with FFKeepUI/FFRestoreUI.